AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-10.md

 We’ve already talked a lot about Libuv, but there are still a few questions we need answers to.
 Specifically, we haven't looked at the **idle**, **prepare**, and **pending callback** phases  These are important, and today, we’re going to clear them up.

 Ready, detectives?
 Let’s dive in and solve these mysteries.
-You can also check the official Node.js documentation here: https://nodejs.org/en/learn/asynchronous-work/event-loop-timers-and-nexttick
+You can also check the official Nodejs documentation here: https://nodejs.org/en/learn/asynchronous-work/event-loop-timers-and-nexttick

 ### Pending callback